bmartinowich/DSI-DC-2-stage/curriculum/Week-05/5.13 Pipelines/readme.md

 - Use pipelines to preprocess data from the SQL database
 - Use pipeline in combination with classification
 - Create a custom transformer using the `TransformerMixin` class

-### STUDENT PRE-WORK
-*Before this lesson, you should already be able to:*
-- Extract data from a database
-- Perform classification

-### INSTRUCTOR PREP
-*Before this lesson, instructors will need to:*
-- Read in / Review any dataset(s) & starter/solution code
-- Generate a brief slide deck
-- Prepare any specific materials
-- Provide students with additional resources

 ### LESSON GUIDE